How accurate are Sherline tools?

 Yes.
-Over the past three decades, we have added accessories each year to make this the most complete line available from any single machine tool manufacturer in the world, regardless of size.
+Over the past four decades, we have added accessories each year to make this the most complete line available from any single machine tool manufacturer in the world, regardless of size.
 Any machine shop job you might attempt can be achieved in miniature on Sherline tools.
 Accessories include attachments for thread cutting, knurling, indexing, boring and fly cutting.
 We have a 4″ rotary table, mill vise, power feed, wood tool rests, and a large selection of 3-and 4-jaw chucks and tool posts.
 High-speed steel and carbide cutting tools can be ordered as well as center drills, end mills, and collet sets.
 We also make special tools for watch and clock makers.

 Do I have to be an expert machinist to run Sherline equipment?

 No. In fact, a good craftsman will often do better than a professional machinist on small tools.
 Machinists work all day with big machines that cost thousands of dollars, and will often tend to push a smaller machine too hard.
 It’s sort of like a race car driver going to the airport in a 4-cylinder rental car…he’ll have his foot pushed to the floor the whole time and wear the car out in a hurry!

 What a good craftsman will find is a whole new world in which to express their creativity.
 Things that were impossible to do before now become simple operations.
 Sherline tools were designed to be operated by people with a good, “common sense” knowledge of mechanics.
 We provide the most complete instructions in the industry.
 With our tools, accessories, and instructions plus a willingness to take the time to make good parts, you have everything you need to enjoy the world of miniature machining.

 If I don’t know anything about machining, how can I learn what I need to know to get started?